 User Analysis

 The versatility of quad copters and other similar UAV’s make them desirable, and sometimes even necessary, pieces of equipment to own.
-They are mainly used in military application and by personal hobbyist.
+They are mainly used in military application and by personal hobbyists.
 Due to the range of potential users, the system is being designed to be adaptable to all types of quad copters.
 For this reason, no additional experience other than basic quad copter knowledge will be required for the use of this system.

 Overview Diagram